 Even though the sun is setting earlier in the Northern Hemisphere, the remote work days are getting longer—48 minutes longer according to research that explores teams impacted by COVID.
-We’re all feeling the impact—69% of employees are specifically reporting symptoms of burnout.
+We’re all feeling the impact—69% of employees are specifically reporting symptoms of remote work burnout.
 As winter approaches, remote leaders need to prepare for increases in feelings of isolation and fatigue among team members.
 It’s time to be more conscious than ever about putting safeguards in place to protect employees from overwork and burnout.

 With such a weighty topic, we called on Cait Donovan, a burnout expert and acupuncturist, to lead our October Networkplaceless event and share strategies for preventing and managing burnout.
 She maintained a positive atmosphere and created an open space for conversation, guiding the group through the key reasons why remote workers experience burnout.

-From her years of experience and extensive research, Cait shared how burnout physically manifests itself differently in everyone.
+From her years of experience and extensive research, Donovan shared how burnout physically manifests itself differently in everyone.
 She shared how burnout symptoms often first appear based on past trauma.
 For example, someone who was in a car accident when they were younger might first see indications of burnout in recurring back or neck pain.
 For someone else, who experienced severe indigestion on an international trip, may first notice signs of irritable bowel syndrome.
 It’s important to stay tuned into how burnout affects you before and beyond the “brain fog.”

 Hot tip: the most common cause of “brain fog” is dehydration.

 We often hear from remote professionals that they feel unheard and that their work is unseen.
-Managers must work harder to routinely offer positive feedback, recognition, and praise to their employees to help prevent burnout.
+Managers must work harder to routinely offer positive feedback, recognition, and praise to their employees to help prevent remote work burnout.

 A few ideas for managers and leaders:

-While these ideas won’t holistically solve burnout for your employees, they will begin to create a culture that offers emotional support, validation, and true recognition.
+While these ideas won’t holistically solve remote work burnout for your employees, they will begin to create a culture that offers emotional support, validation, and true recognition.
 Burnout will need to be addressed systematically from the company perspective and should be a conversation driven by leadership.
 Open the door for conversation, so your employees can also begin to consider internal causes of burnout.

 People pleasing tendencies—or in her words, “if you consider yourself a good person”—are often a cause of burnout.
 Folks who give more than is asked for, or constantly volunteer, need to set boundaries to protect their time and energy.
-As Cait says, “It’s not about saying no. It’s about not saying yes.”
+As Donovan says, “It’s not about saying no. It’s about not saying yes.”

 A few ideas for all employees: